jasonmacduffie/isles-of-maga/story.md

 ### Vespertines

 Vespertines are stout humanoids descended from bats, and like the Corvidines have lost the ability to fly due to their size.
 They have a reputation for being cheerful and sociable, but also disloyal and scheming.
+They tend to live in large congregations both in the forest and underground, and occasionally have competed with Dwarves for space, although recently things have been stable between them.
+Their small size limits the weapons they can use, but they would prefer sharpness of tongue than blade in most cases.

+Restrictions: Vespertines may become any single class.
+They are required to have a minimum Charisma of 9, and a maximum Strength of 17 due to their small stature.
+Vespertines never roll larger than a d6 for hit points, regardless of class.
+Vespertines may not use Large weapons, and must hold Medium weapons with both hands.

+Special Abilities: Vespertines have Darkvision with a 60' range.